Big List of 30-day Challenges to Do with Your Kids

 Things to Keep in Mind

-- You might want to choose one challenge for 30 days and then do a different challenge until you’ve completed multiple challenges!
+- You might want to choose one challenge for 30 days and then do a different challenge until you’ve completed multiple challenges.
 I would like to caution you, though, not to try to complete two or three challenges all at once.
 If you try to do too much, you’ll end up feeling discouraged and overwhelmed instead of victorious.
 This should be something that’s doable!

 - Most challenges are more fun with a friend!
 If you have someone who’s willing to do a challenge with you, take advantage of that!
 You can encourage each other and hold each other accountable.
 I know I’m much more likely to stick to my goal when I know someone is going to ask me each day if I stuck with it!
+(This article suggests that you do these challenges with your children or teens.
+But you can also do them with a spouse, friend, other relative, etc.)

 - Don’t be too hard on yourself!
 Yes, you need to do your best to stick with your goal.
 If you slip up, though, you need to remind yourself that, as Scarlett O’Hara would say, “Tomorrow is another day.”
 Instead of kicking yourself for messing up, just resolve to start over again tomorrow!